-In this paper, the results of six PlioMIP2 experiments (Table 2) are reported: pre-industrial run; Pliocene run; pre-industrial runs but with CO_2 concentration of 400 and 560 ppmv (hereafter E400 and E560 runs); pre-industrial run but with Pliocene ice sheets (Ei280 run); and pre-industrial run but with Pliocene orography, vegetation, and lakes (OVL) except over the ice sheets regions (hereafter Eo280 run).
-CH_4 , N_2O , ozone, solar constant, orbital parameters are identical to the pre-industrial
+In this paper, the results of six PlioMIP2 experiments (Table 2) are reported: pre-industrial run; Pliocene run; pre-industrial runs but with CO2 concentration of 400 and 560 ppmv (hereafter E400 and E560 runs); pre-industrial run but with Pliocene

-- 5 run (Table 1).
+30 ice sheet (Ei280 run); and pre-industrial run but with Pliocene orography, lakes, and vegetation (OVL; hereafter Eo280 run).
+CH4, N2O, ozone, solar constant, orbital parameters are identical to the pre-industrial run (Table 1).
 Land orography, lake area, vegetation, land ice, atmospheric CO2 concentration are altered in the Pliocene run from the pre-industrial run.

 Combinations of the boundary conditions are changed in the sensitivity runs so that the impacts of the individual components can be evaluated (Table 2; Sect.
 2.3).
-A large spread remains in the assessment of the Pliocene CO2 concentration (e.g. Raymo et al., 1996; Seki et al., 2010; D16).
-Although 400 ppmv of CO2 concentration is prescribed in the Pliocene run, other concentrations are also used in the other sensitivity runs (H16b).
-In this paper, we examine the - 10 results of simulations with CO_2 concentration of 280, 400 and 560 ppmv (Table 2).
+A large spread remains in the assessment of the Pliocene $CO_2$ concentration (e.g. Raymo et al., 1996; Seki et al., 2010; D16).
+Although 400 ppmv of $CO_2$ concentration is prescribed in the Pliocene run, other concentrations are also used in the other sensitivity runs (H16b).
+In this paper, we examine the results of simulations with $CO_2$ concentration of 280, 400 and 560 ppmv (Table 2).

 The results are also compared with PlioMIP1 run conducted in KU12 (Table 2).
 Pliocene lakes were set to be identical to the modern.
 The PRISM3D-based vegetation (Salzmann et al., 2008) was also prescribed in the PlioMIP1 Pliocene run (Fig. 1b).

 A prescribed CO2 concentration of 405 ppmv was slightly higher than the PlioMIP2.

-The initial condition for the PlioMIP2 runs is identical to the pre-industrial run: 31 December of the PlioMIP1 control run (in

-15 NFA_AOGCM) after 500-yr spin up (Fig. 3b in KU12).
+The initial condition for the PlioMIP2 runs is identical to the pre-industrial run: 31 December of the PlioMIP1 control run (in NFA\AOGCM) after 500-yr spin up (Fig. 3b in KU12).
 The model is integrated for another 500 years with swapped boundary conditions and the last 50 years are used for analyses.
 Note that reconstructed deep ocean temperature was added to the initial condition of the PlioMIP1 Pliocene run (KU12), distinct to the PlioMIP2.
-Despite the difference in the initial deep ocean temperature, ocean circulation and SST after the 500-yr integrations are generally similar between the two (see Sects.
-3.3, 4, 5).

-20 2.3 Respective roles of boundary conditions
+2.3 Respective roles of boundary conditions